kgwinnup/st/README.md

 Another helpful script, at least for binary models is printing a basic statistics table.
-Input for both default and confusion matrix Eval subcommand options are a line separated tuple containing: predicted, actual.
+Input for both default and confusion matrix Eval subcommand options are a line separated tuple containing: `predicted, actual`.

 ```bash
 > cat ~/Downloads/binary_output.txt | st eval